-So much variety can make deciding where to stay in San Diego challenging.
-But never fear, because I’m a San Diego local and I’m here to break down what each neighborhood has to offer and make it easy to choose which suits you.
+If you’re unsure about where to stay in San Diego, then never fear.
+I’m a San Diego local and I’m here to break down what each neighborhood has to offer and make it easy to choose which suits you.

 But, first, if you’re in a rush, let’s quickly summarize the overall best places to stay: